 - Loaf volume – That moisture we talked about also allows your bread to get bigger.
 Without continual moisture, the outside of the loaf develops a hard shell which prevents expansion.
 You get a denser, less fluffy bread.

 - Beautiful crust – If you want that deeply shiny, crunchy golden crust, you’re going to need a dutch oven.
 It’s one of the few tools that will allow you to mimic the environment of a steamed bread oven without resorting to all kinds of magic to make it happen.

 Types of Dutch oven for baking bread

-You’ve got two types of dutch ovens you could choose.
+You’ve got two types of dutch ovens you could choose from: enameled vs bare cast iron Cookware.
 Both offer great bread baking, but they’ll need a well-fitting lid and use complete cast iron to keep the heat high and even.